 Committee members, who serve as a link to doctors, have urged local authorities and enterprises to provide financial assistance to needy patients.

-Donors believe that mosques could be a place to discuss pressing societal problems for Tajikistan's Muslim community.
-Especially in rural areas where access to radio and print media is limited, clergymen can help encourage a healthy lifestyle.
+Donors say that mosques could be a place to discuss pressing societal problems for Tajikistan's Muslim community.
+Especially in rural areas where access to radio and to print media is limited, clergymen can help encourage a healthy lifestyle.